Bicycle Museum of America: Historic bicycles

 The oldest bicycles are on the first floor.
 There is a replica of the earliest form of a bicycle by Karl von Drais, an 1816 wooden peddle-less walking bike.
 The exhibit includes several Penny-farthings, the high-wheelers, including one mounted so people can try it out.
 There is a 1901 ice bike, with a sled runner in front and a spiked rear wheel.
 Ammunition and assorted supplies are mounted on the rear rack of an 1896 Columbia Model 40 modified by the military with a machine gun mounted on it.
 Ignaz Schwinn's 1897 custom tandem bicycle has a seat between the riders to hold a young child.

 There is a bicycle that was ridden on the circus high wire, a 1900 Dayton women's bike by Davis Sewing Machine Company, a replica of the Wright brothers' 1896 St. Clair airfoil test bicycle, and an 1896 "Zimmy" named after Arthur Augustus Zimmerman, a racing bicyclist known for his rapid pedaling speed.

 Vintage bicycles

 The museum has an early 1900s Harley-Davidson bicycle with a sidecar, a yellow and blue 1949 Donald Duck bike by the Shelby Cycle Company with a Donald Duck head on the front and a horn that quacks, a 1955 Huffy RadioBike which has a working radio built into the frame with volume-control and tuning dials, and a dozen colorful 1960s banana-seat Sting Rays.

 Celebrity bicycles

-The collection includes one of the modified 1953 Schwinn DX bikes from the 1985 film Pee-wee's Big Adventure, and two bicycles from Robin Williams' collection — a 1992 high-tech Zipp bike and a white-with-polkadots La Carrera Futura 2000.
+The collection includes one of the modified 1953 Schwinn DX bikes from the 1985 film Pee-wee's Big Adventure, and four bicycles from Robin Williams' collection — a 1992 high-tech Zipp bike and a white-with-polkadots La Carrera Futura 2000.
+A shaft-drive Elgin proto-type that was owned by Jesse James, and a mountain bike owned by Mickey Mantle are also on display.